 The price of a TIMS permit has also increased to 2000 rupees per person.
 TIMS permit for SAARC nationals has also increased to rupees 1000 effectively.

-Leaf holidays treks and expeditions is situated at thamel, the heart of Kathmandu city, Nepal and at the most active tourism city of Nepal.
-We are a team of nature lover, adventure seeker who are always happy to present you the best experience of exploring numerous enthralling places across Nepal, Tibet, Indian and Bhutan.
-Trekking with our team will be exciting as each and every member of our company is completely devoted on serving the best service to the clients.
-Travelling in the valley of mountains with us will definitely make you tour beyond your expectation.
-Our motto is to always provide our guest with extraordinary holiday’s experiences.
+Leaf Holidays Treks and expeditions are situated at Thamel, the heart of Kathmandu city, Nepal, and the most active tourist city of Nepal.
+We are a team of nature lovers, and adventure seekers who are always happy to present you with the best experience of exploring numerous enthralling places across Nepal, Tibet,India, and Bhutan.
+Trekking with our team will be exciting as every member of our company is completely devoted to providing the best service to the clients.
+Traveling in the valley of mountains with us will make you tour beyond your expectations.
+Our motto is to always provide our guests with extraordinary holiday experiences.

 Leaf Holidays is a seasoned outdoor operator, offering some of the most thrilling experiences in the Himalayan wilderness.
-Our Pure Adventure trips include treks in off-the beaten-track areas as well as white water rafting adventures on some of the wildest rivers in Nepal.
-With over a decade of experience leading trips through some of the most amazing spots on the planet, we have helped our customers trek in some of the toughest, most beautiful terrain on earth.
+Our Pure Adventure trips include treks in off-the-beaten-track areas as well as white water rafting adventures on some of the wildest rivers in Nepal.
+With over a decade of experience leading trips through some of the most amazing spots on the planet, we have helped our customers trek in some of the toughest, most beautiful terrain on Earth.

 We always go the extra mile to ensure that our guests are safe and that all their needs are met, especially when escorting our guests through harsh mountainous terrain.
 The winding trails and incredible landscapes, along with the raw beauty of the Himalayan wilderness will leave you breathless and in awe of the natural beauty of your surroundings.
 We have absolute confidence in the success of our trips due to all the pragmatic planning and preparation that we do before each journey.
 You will return home enriched, with many unique Himalayan photographs and once-in-a-lifetime stories to share with your family and friends.

 If you’ve been planning a trip to Tibet, you are likely to be wondering what Tibetan foods and beverages [cuisines] you might expect to try on your journey.
-As other dishes in the world, Tibetan food culture is also heavily influenced by its neighboring regions so not all of the foods you’ll be savoring will be unfamiliar to your taste buds.
+As with other dishes in the world, Tibetan food culture is also heavily influenced by its neighboring regions so not all of the foods you’ll be savoring will be unfamiliar to your taste buds.

 The following Tibetan foods and beverages are something you couldn’t afford to miss while you are in Lhasa or Tibet.